As an INFJ, do you find it difficult to communicate with the people around you?

 Furthermore, we are placed in a world that is sensory dominant.
 We can’t ignore the systems that are in place and the majority of people out there who are sensors.
 Instead, we have to learn how to navigate the system and communicate with the sensors.

 However, it’s not always easy for an INFJ to do so.
-Being an INFJ, our sensing functions are the least preferred.
+Being an INFJ, the sensing functions are our least preferred.
 We seldom use our extroverted sensing (Se) function, sometimes only when we are stressed.
 Most of us also don’t resonate with the introverted sensing (Si) function that much too because it’s our blind spot and we don’t see it as part of who we are.